Investing

 If you buy a stock, you get part ownership of the issuing company.
 An individual or entity with the highest shares of a listed company is its primary owner.

-To understand stock vs. share, consider yourself part owner of a company.
+To understand stock vs. share, consider yourself a part-owner of a company.
 In 2023, the NYSE had 2272 listed companies

 You could buy stock from any of these companies.